flairNLP/transformer-ranker/docs/03-advanced.md

 - `logme`: Suitable for both classification and regression tasks [LogME code](https://github.com/flairNLP/transformer-ranker/blob/main/transformer_ranker/estimators/logme.py).
 - `nearestneigbors`: Slowest and least accurate, but easy to interpret [k-NN code](https://github.com/flairNLP/transformer-ranker/blob/main/transformer_ranker/estimators/nearesneighbors.py).

-For a better understanding of each metric, refer to the comments in the code or see the original papers.
+For better understanding of each metric, refer to the comments in code or see original papers.

-## Layer Aggregation
+## Layer aggregation

 Layer aggregation method can be changed by setting the `layer_aggregator` parameter in the `.run()` method.
 For example, to use the best performing layer, do: